 Keeping the sun off your face will help keep you cool (and help prevent signs of aging!), but I find that hats are too hot for me since they can trap heat.
 I like wearing a visor for more breathability while still getting protection from the sun.
 (I have this visor.)
 I’ve heard some people soak their hats or visors in ice water or freeze them before a run to help keep them cool.
 Genius!

 I’ve talked about these Goodr Sunglasses so many times because they’re the best running sunglasses ever.
 They don’t slip (even when I’m absolutely SOAKED in sweat), they aren’t too tight, they come in a million different colors and they’re only $25-$35.
 I love my hot pink ones, but I also have them in green, white, blue and black.

 For spring, fall and winter running (and the Peloton), I like my Fast and Free leggings, but in the humid heat, they’re just too hot.
 If you live in a climate with cooler mornings, they’re worth trying.
 I HAVE to wear shorts in North Carolina in the summer though.
-For the hot months, I’ve been running in the Align Shorts 6″ and they’ve been amazing.
+For the hot months, I’ve been running in the Fast and Free Shorts 6″ and they’ve been amazing.
 They’re so lightweight and I feel like I’m barely wearing anything.

 I chafe a lot more in the summer.
 Aside from wearing fitted shorts to help protect my poor inner thighs, I have to use Body Glide before every run.
 I also tend to chafe at my bra line (front and back) so I apply it there as well.

 Frozen Towel for Post-Run